 We understand that corporate governance is continuously evolving and our Board and management regularly review ClearView's policies, charters and practices to ensure our corporate governance standards are improved where appropriate to meet the interests of our stakeholders.
-We aim for transparency in everything we do and we keep our key charters and policies available on our website at About ClearView, Corporate Governance.
-These include:
+We aim for transparency in everything we do and we keep our key charters and policies available on our website at About ClearView, Corporate Governance, These include:

+- Board Charter

 - Board Audit Committee Charter

-- Board Charter
+- Board Risk and Compliance Committee Charter

+- Nomination and Remuneration Committee Charter

+- Corporate Governance Statement

+- Constitution of ClearView Wealth Limited

 - Board Renewal Policy

-- Board Risk and Compliance Committee Charter

 - Code of Conduct

+- Whistleblower Policy

-- · Continuous Disclosure and Market Communications Policy
+- Continuous Disclosure and Market Communications Policy

-- Corporate Governance Statement
+- Securities Trading Policy

-- · Diversity Policy
+- Diversity Policy

 - Dividend Reinvestment Plan Rules

-- Nomination and Remuneration Committee Charter

-- Securities Trading Policy

-- Constitution

-This corporate governance statement reports against the 3rd edition of the ASX Corporate Governance Council's Corporate Governance Principles and Recommendations, has been approved by the Board and is current as at 24 August 2017.
+This corporate governance statement reports against the 3rd edition of the ASX Corporate Governance Council's Corporate Governance Principles and Recommendations, has been approved by the Board and is current as at 22 August 2018.